Aleman-Z/CorticoHippocampal/Figures/README.md

--List of functions used to generate Figures
+# List of functions used to generate Figures
 ------------------

-:zap: Figure 2:
+## :zap: Figure 2:

 * **periodogram_without_normalization.m:**
 *Self-explainatory.*